oVirt/ovirt-site/source/feature/detailedhotplugnic.html.md

 The NIC adding to the VM will be performed as two steps procedure:
 #Add new NIC - will only add the proper entry to DB
-#Plug NIC - will actually plug NIC to VM
+#Activate NIC - will actually plug NIC to VM
  The NIC removing from the VM will be performed as two steps procedure:
-#Unplug NIC - will actually unplug NIC from VM
+#Deactivate NIC - will actually unplug NIC from VM
 #Remove NIC - will remove the proper entry from DB
  The same behavior should be applied on stopped and running VM's.